 Let’s take a few minutes to think and share:

-Have you ever seen that animal in real life—maybe at a zoo or in nature?
+What’s the most interesting animal you’ve ever seen in person, whether at a zoo or in nature?

 Colored or toned drawing paper